Because of VOC contribution to the characterisation of the Earth's

 Isobel J. Simpson --- Member of the WMO-GAW Scientific Advisory Group for Reactive Gases (SAG-RG)

-Gabriele Stiller --- Head of the Atmospheric Trace Gases and Remote Sensing (ASF) group at KIT-IMK
+Gabriele Stiller --- Head of the Satellite-borne Remote Sensing of Trace Gases Group (SAT) at KIT-IMK, division Atmospheric Trace Gases and Remote Sensing (ASF)

 Oksana Tarasova --- Chief of the WMO-Global Atmosphere Watch (GAW) programme

-Renato Zobi --- Head of the Zenobi Group at ETHZ Organic Chemistry Lab
+Renato Zenobi --- Head of the Zenobi Group at ETHZ Organic Chemistry Lab